Common Career Mistakes and How to Avoid Them

 Negativity

-Negativity should not be a part of any work environment.
-It causes people to feel uncomfortable and makes communications difficult and hinders the growth of opportunities.
-In addition, it can cause problems with supervisors and peers, which could lead to the professional stagnation.
+Negativity is not a good thing in any work environment.
+It makes employees feel uneasy, making communication difficult again hindering the growth of opportunities.
+Along with causing problems with supervisors and colleagues, it could lead to professional stalling.

-- Find help whenever you can: Ask a mentor for guidance or to ask colleagues for assistance.
+- Find help whenever you can: Ask a mentor for assistance or for colleagues to provide business advice.

 Overcommitting Workload